-Distributor advances, reflected as a reduction of deferred income on shipments to distributors on our consolidated balance sheets, totaled \$37.6 million at March 31, 2009 and \$36.4 million at March 31, 2008.
+Distributor advances, reflected as a reduction of deferred income on shipments to distributors on our consolidated balance sheets, totaled \$57.5 million at March 31, 2010 and \$37.6 million at March 31, 2009.
 On sales to distributors, our payment terms generally require the distributor to settle amounts owed to us for an amount in excess of their ultimate cost.
 The sales price to our distributors may be higher than the amount that the distributors will ultimately owe us because distributors often negotiate price reductions after purchasing the product from us and such reductions are often significant.
-It is our practice to apply these negotiated price discounts to future purchases, requiring the distributors.
+It is our practice to apply these negotiated price discounts to future purchases, requiring the distributor to settle receivable balances, on a current basis, generally within 30 days, for amounts originally invoiced.
+This practice has an adverse impact on the working capital of our distributors.
 As such, we have entered into agreements with certain distributors whereby we advance cash to the distributors to reduce the distributor multiplied by a negotiated percentage.
 Such advances have no impact on our revenue recognition or our consolidated statements of income.
 We process discounts taken by distributors against our deferred income on shipments to distributors' balance and true-up the advanced amounts generally after the end of each completed fiscal quarter.
 The terms of these advances are set forth in binding legal agreements and are unsecured, bear no interest on unsettled balances and are due upon demand.
 The agreements governing these advances can be cancelled by us at any time.